hormoz-lab/scAI-SNP/README.md

 pip install .
 ```

-### Step 2: testing installation

-Use the following command to test the installation was done successfully.

-old link to dropbox [link](https://www.dropbox.com/sh/t8asohtbg6y8y8i/AABgztiVy4LlZ5DEwR4UZLi_a?dl=0).#TODO

 ## Ancestry-inference
 ### Overview
 The inference will take a column or columns of 4.5 million genotypes and conduct necssary data-processing, dimension reduction, and classification prediction.
-More details can be found on the paper `<link it here>#TODO`
+More details can be found on the paper.

 #### Data-processing
 The data will be centered by the mean genotype of the training data such that all the missing genotypes will be non-informative to the model and that the other genotypes are centerred appropriatly for the subsequent steps.
 The data will also be scaled by multiplying a scalar, inverse of the proportion of present genotype data (if only 10% genotypes are present in the input, the components will be multiplied by `1/0.1` or `10` to account for missing data).